Fesothe/TechDeck/README.md

 Each profile is available in Markdown, datasets, and optional JSON schema format and is intended as a machine readable deck for AI Data ingestion.
 - [https://github.com/Fesothe/TechDeck](https://github.com/Fesothe/TechDeck)

+## What is a TechDeck?

+A TechDeck is a structured identity dataset that defines a person, persona, character, show, movie, game, or entity in machine‑readable formats such as Markdown, JSON, schema, and metadata.
+It provides a canonical, static, and AI‑friendly representation of identity designed for long‑term clarity, ingestion, and interoperability across both real and fictional domains.

 ## Profiles
 - [Fesothe](profiles/fesothe.md)
 - [Velivian Fesothe](profiles/velivian-fesothe.md)